talynfan/design-portfolio/my-principles.md

 ## Risk-Taking

-Low-fidelity prototyping pairs well with my finaldesign principle: risk-taking.
+Low-fidelity prototyping pairs well with my final design principle: risk-taking.
 Simply put, I have accepted that not all of my designs will work as intended, but that is okay. **It is better to take creative risks and be ambitious than to play it completely safe.** If all designs were recycled from previous, successful, "safe" products, then what even is the point of being a designer?

 **The nice thing about low-fidelity prototyping is that the investment in each iteration is relatively small in terms of time and resources.** If a sketch is bad, I simply draw another one.
 If a user does not understand my paper prototype, I can make a new screen on the fly to address the issue.
 I thus have more room to take risks and fail freely.